emilianomaccaferri/stream-consumer/README.md

-# rs-redis-consumer
+# stream-consumer

-A Redis consumer implementation with Rust streams
+A Valkey/Redis consumer implementation with Rust streams